Birds do it… bees do it…. sometimes my patients feel as if the only person who isn’t doing it is them.

 Pelvic floor exercises called Kegel exercises can help you become more aware of which muscles give you sexual pleasure.
 To perform these exercises, tighten your pelvic muscles as if you’re stopping a stream of urine.
 Hold for a count of five, relax, and repeat.
 Do this several times a day.

 Many of my patients are relieved when I instruct them to go home and have low key sex.
 Movies, the internet, and books all show us sexual images that may seem unattainable and make us feel inferior.
 Remember that sex is first and foremost about the energetic connection.
 Although sometimes it’s great to swing from the rafters, quiet gentle sexual connection can be just as rewarding and less daunting.
 While we’re on the subject it’s good to bear in mind that sex doesn’t have to be a marathon.
 Researchers at Pennsylvania State University found that most couples found lovemaking sessions of between 7 to 13 minutes to be optimal.

 6. Chinese herbs can help if properly prescribed.

 A specially tailored herbal formula can be really helpful.
 Many of our patients have reported great success from taking Chinese herbs for their particular condition.
 Chinese medicine has a long tradition of using safe, gentle aphrodisiacs such as ginseng which may be all you need to get your sex life back on track.

 7. Consult your doctor.

 There can be structural and hormonal issues affecting your libido and your doctor will be able to help with these.
 Your doctor can also tell you if any of the medicine you are taking is lowering your libido and may be able to suggest alternatives.
-She can also check for undiagnosed medical conditions such as diabetes, high blood pressure and hypothyroid – all of which can affect your sexual response.
+They can also check for undiagnosed medical conditions such as diabetes, high blood pressure, and hypothyroid – all of which can affect your sexual response.

 8. Nutritional supplements that may help.